 - Apples – Fresh apples (not apple pie filling or canned).
 Peel, core and dice the apples before making the cake.

 - Walnuts – Pecans can be substituted.
+Toast the nuts first for best results.
 This cake would be tasty without the nuts too, if you need it to be nut free.

 - Honey – Maple syrup works as a substitute but (obviously) will give the cake a maple flavor–also delicious!
 You could also substitute agave nectar for a more mild flavor.